 Use in the United States

-According to the 2007 National Health Interview Survey, which included a comprehensive survey of the use of complementary health practices by Americans, an estimated 3.9 million adults and 910,000 children used homeopathy in the previous year.
-These estimates include use of over-the-counter products labeled as “homeopathic,” as well as visits with a homeopathic practitioner.
-Out-of-pocket costs for adults were $2.9 billion for homeopathic medicines and $170 million for visits to homeopathic practitioners.
+According to the 2012 National Health Interview Survey (NHIS), which included a comprehensive survey on the use of complementary health approaches by Americans, an estimated 5 million adults and 1 million children used homeopathy in the previous year.
+The 2012 survey also reported that although about 1.8 percent of children used homeopathy, only 0.2 percent of children went to a homeopathic practitioner.
+According to the 2007 NHIS, out-of-pocket costs for adults were $2.9 billion for homeopathic medicines and $170 million for visits to homeopathic practitioners.

 The Status of Homeopathy Research

 Most rigorous clinical trials and systematic analyses of the research on homeopathy have concluded that there is little evidence to support homeopathy as an effective treatment for any specific condition.

 A 2015 comprehensive assessment of evidence by the Australian government's National Health and Medical Research Council concluded that there are no health conditions for which there is reliable evidence that homeopathy is effective.

 Homeopathy is a controversial topic in complementary medicine research.
 A number of the key concepts of homeopathy are not consistent with fundamental concepts of chemistry and physics.
 For example, it is not possible to explain in scientific terms how a remedy containing little or no active ingredient can have any effect.
 This, in turn, creates major challenges to rigorous clinical investigation of homeopathic remedies.
 For example, one cannot confirm that an extremely dilute remedy contains what is listed on the label, or develop objective measures that show effects of extremely dilute remedies in the human body.